The Truth About Wisdom Teeth

 Crowding

-One common reason for wisdom teeth removal is dental crowding.
+One common reason for teeth removal is dental crowding.
 These late-blooming molars often disrupt the alignment of existing teeth, causing them to shift or become misaligned.

 Impaction

-Impacted wisdom teeth, which don’t emerge properly, can lead to pain, infections, cysts, or other complications, making removal necessary.
+Impacted teeth, which don’t emerge properly, can lead to pain, infections, cysts, or other complications, making removal necessary.

 Tooth Decay and Gum Disease

-Wisdom teeth are located at the back of the mouth, making them challenging to clean properly.
+teeth are located at the back of the mouth, making them challenging to clean properly.
 This can lead to tooth decay and an increased risk of gum disease, which may necessitate removal.

 Dental Examination

-Before the procedure, your dentist will conduct a thorough examination, often including X-rays, to determine the position and condition of your wisdom teeth.
+Before the procedure, your dentist will conduct a thorough examination, often including X-rays, to determine the position and condition of your teeth.

 Anesthesia